transdigiware/blockchain/howto/ibp-console-govern-components.md

 4. In **Number of ordering nodes**, select **Five ordering nodes**.
 Then select **External Certificate Authority configuration** and click **Next**.
 5. Click **Add file** to upload the JSON file that contains all of the certificates.
 6. Select the **Organization MSP** definition that you imported.
 7. Because you are using a paid cluster, on  the next panel, you have the opportunity to configure resource allocation for the nodes.
 The selections you make here are applied to all five ordering nodes.
-If you want to learn more about how to allocate resources to your node, see this topic on [Allocating resources](#ibp-console-govern-components-allocate-resources).
+If you want to learn more about how to allocate resources to your node, see this topic on [allocating  resources](/docs/blockchain?topic=blockchain-ibp-console-govern-components#ibp-console-govern-components-allocate-resources).
 8. Review the summary and click **Add ordering service**.

 ### What's next